Communicable Disease Control

 - Collaborate within the health department, among counties and with the state of Colorado to track the rate of disease in this county.
 The rate of disease in this county is very low in relation to the population size.

-- Collaborate with Centers for Disease Control and Prevention on disease control best practices and on multi-state outbreaks and emergencies.
+- Collaborate with the Centers for Disease Control and Prevention [ external link] on disease control best practices and on multi-state outbreaks and emergencies.

 - Outbreaks are identified and followed by extensive community outreach as needed.